BAILONGA VENUES (2025)

 Our Saturday AND Sunday evening Gala Milongas will take place here

-Built in 1927-28, the Collège Jean-de-Brébeuf chapel was designed by Father Félix Martin and constructed under the supervision of architects Dalbé Viau and Alphonse Venne with the collaboration of architect Alphonse Piché, who later completed the project.
-The design was inspired by the Saint-Apollinaire-le-Neuf church in Ravenna, France.
+Built in 1927 after designs of the church of Saint-Apollinaire-le-Neuf in Ravenna, Italy, The Chapel at Collège Jean-de-Brébeuf is “an architectural gem worthy of admiration”.
 During renovations in 2003-2004, the original columns, friezes, and other architectural details were carefully restored and enhanced.
 Eight mural works by artist René Derouin were permanently installed to celebrate the college’s 75th anniversary.
+The design and restoration work have won the Award of Merit from Canadian Architect magazine (1999), the 2004 ASHRAE prize, the 2005 Montreal Design Institute prize, the prize of excellence from the Order of Architects of Quebec (2005), and the Best of Canada Design Competition from Canadian Interiors magazine (2005).
 We were thrilled to be able to use this beautiful and elegant venue for the first time last year, and are excited to be returning this year!

 3) The Plaza Theatre